“It is a mistake to think that moving fast is the same as actually going somewhere.”

-Tips to improve your speed
+Tips to improve your GMAT exam speed:

-(1) Have a strategy for every type of question.
+(1) Have a strategy for every type of question

-Chance favors the prepared mind, and so does GMAT.
-If you are already well-versed with different types of questions, you will instinctively switch to the right rubric for each question and not lose time wondering how to go about it.
-When every second counts, a running start is the best you can hope for.
+As Louis Pasteur once said, “Chance favors only the prepared mind”.
+Likewise, so does GMAT!
+If you are already well-versed with different types of questions, you will instinctively switch to the right rubric for each question and not lose precious time in wondering how to go about it.
+When each second counts, a running start is the best you can hope for.

 (2) If it takes you a long time to solve a question the first time, do not panic!

-(3) Work on your specific problem area systematically, breaking it down into each component that can confuse you and then analyzing it in depth.
+Systematically, break down each component that is likely to confuse you and then analyze it in depth.
 When you have mastered an aspect of a problem, challenge yourself to solve a similar one faster.
 But remember!
 The key is to get it right within the maximum time you will allow for each question!
 Time or accuracy – you will have to choose what’s more important in your strategy.

 As mentioned already, this is one of GMAT’s deadly traps for the stubborn candidates who do not know when to give up on a question.
 It’s very easy to fall into the trap of thinking “Oh, I know this!
 I can solve this!” and get so caught up in the challenge of finding the answer that valuable time is lost.
 Learn to let go the moment you realize you’re struggling blindly.
-Use the time so saved on another question you can crack easily.
+Use the saved time on another question which you can crack easily.